Edge Hill University provides more than 2,000 single study bedrooms in halls of residence, divided into seven areas on campus.

 All halls of residence are offered on a 40 week contract, running from September to late June.

 Our accommodation is priced to suit a range of budgets.
-For academic year 2016/17, prices range from £68 to £115 per week, depending on the hall of residence.
+Prices range from £68 to £115 per week for academic year 2016/17 and from £72 to £119 per week for academic year 2017/18, depending on the hall of residence.
 Follow the links in the gallery above to find out the cost for each specific group of halls.

 All rooms are fully maintained and the rent includes utility bills.
 The University also has 24-hour security and has been voted the safest campus in the North West for the last four years by the independent Complete University Guide.